Get discussion questions, extension activities, wirting prompts, and more ideas for teaching with Owl Moon by Jane Yolen

 Behind The Scenes

 Animal watching is a wonderful activity for adults and children to share.
 In each region of the country, there are exciting possibilites.
-In this area, whale watching and seal watching are also popular.
-In fact, Massachusetts is the home of the New Bedford Whaling Museum and the whaling cruise boats that leave from Gloucester or Provincetown.
+In New England, whale watching and seal watching are popular.
+Massachusetts is the home of the New Bedford Whaling Museum and the whaling cruise boats that leave from Gloucester or Provincetown.

-Getting the Picture.
 Since this story is filled with such wonderful descriptions, use some memorable lines and phrases to create your own pictures.
 Enable students to make their own discoveries about how words can set the scene.
 On strips of paper, copy lines, phrases, or sentences from the story.
-Suggest that children select one strip... read the words, and create their own visual images.
+Suggest that children select one strip, read the words, and create their own visual images.
 You might provide paper, crayons, markers, scraps of material or felt, etc., for the project.